Quebec City, Canada

 What we think

 Francophiles know they don’t have to take a long-haul flight to experience France—not when Le Chateau Frontenac awaits in French-speaking Quebec City.
-Here, guests can tuck into locavore 5-course menus by star chef Stephane Modat at Champlain Restaurant (order the caribou ravioli with chanterelle mushrooms); indulge in jaw-dropping spa treatments (lotus and water lily body wrap, anyone?) and start their days with note-perfect French Canadian breakfasts—like liegeoise waffles with chantilly cream or crepes with maple butter sauce—via room service.
+Here, guests can tuck into locavore 5-course menus at Champlain Restaurant; indulge in jaw-dropping spa treatments (lotus and water lily body wrap, anyone?) and start their days with note-perfect French Canadian breakfasts—like liegeoise waffles with chantilly cream or crepes with maple butter sauce—via room service.
 Book the Elizabeth II Suite to spread out with 1,000-square-feet, all adorned with images and memorabilia from her visit to the hotel in 1959.
 From Hitchcock to Churchill to Charles de Gaulle, you'll have your choice of suites inspired by the historical guests of Le Chateau Frontenac.

 You're here because